aws-amplify/docs/docs/lib/geo/fragments/js/search.md

 ## Add location search functionality on map

-To add a location search UI component to your map, you need to use the [maplibre-gl-geocoder](https://github.com/maplibre/maplibre-gl-geocoder) library with Amplify Geo.
-Install `maplibre-gl-geocoder` with the following command:
+To add a location search UI component to your map, you need to use the [maplibre-gl-geocoder](https://github.com/maplibre/maplibre-gl-geocoder) library with Amplify Geo's `maplibre-gl-js-amplify` package. `maplibre-gl-js-amplify` is a library that makes it easy to integration MapLibre with Amplify Geo.

+Install the necessary dependencies with the following command:

 ```bash
 npm install -S @maplibre/maplibre-gl-geocoder maplibre-gl maplibre-gl-js-amplify